MEGConformer: Conformer-Based MEG Decoder for Robust Speech and Phoneme Classification: Abstract

 \section{Abstract}

-We present Conformer-based decoders for the LibriBrain 2025 PNPL competition, targeting two foundational MEG tasks: Speech Detection and Phoneme Classification.
+Decoding speech-related information from non-invasive MEG is a key step toward scalable brain-computer interfaces.
+We present compact Conformer-based decoders on the LibriBrain 2025 PNPL benchmark for two core tasks: Speech Detection and Phoneme Classification.
 Our approach adapts a compact Conformer to raw 306-channel MEG signals, with a lightweight convolutional projection layer and task-specific heads.
 For Speech Detection, a MEG-oriented SpecAugment provided a first exploration of MEG-specific augmentation.
 For Phoneme Classification, we used inverse-square-root class weighting and a dynamic grouping loader to handle 100-sample averaged examples.
 In addition, a simple instance-level normalization proved critical to mitigate distribution shifts on the holdout split.
-Using the official Standard track splits and F1-macro for model selection, our best systems achieved 88.9\% (Speech) and 65.8\% (Phoneme) on the leaderboard, surpassing the competition baselines and ranking within the top-10 in both tasks.
-For further implementation details, the technical documentation, source code, and checkpoints are available at \url{https://github.com/neural2speech/libribrain-experiments}.
+Using the official Standard track splits and F1-macro for model selection, our best systems achieved 88.9\% (Speech) and 65.8\% (Phoneme) on the leaderboard, winning the Phoneme Classification Standard track.